October 29, 2026 7-11pm

 Anthropomorphic Animals

-For those who painstakingly embroider rosettes on frilly rabbit knickers, or craft the perfectly sized pints for your squirrels pub diorama, this is your category!
+For those who painstakingly embroider rosettes on frilly rabbit undies, or craft the perfectly sized pints for your squirrels pub diorama, this is your category!

 Bone Zone